Understanding the alphabet soup of ESG reporting

 A decade ago, companies could make vague statements about their commitment to their environmental impact.
-It’s becoming increasingly important to back up these statements with actual data and plans in today’s business landscape.
+It’s becoming increasingly important to back up these statements with material ESG KPI data and plans in today’s business landscape.

 Setting and communicating ESG goals with measurable outcomes is imperative for businesses; these goals can take many forms and tackle a variety of issues, such as the reduction of energy footprint by 50% in five years or a detailed plan for diversity in management.
 Some disclosure frameworks, such as CDP, provide year-over-year comparisons of your goals, which allow you to track and promote your progress.

 Standalone reports can come in a variety of forms; one of the more common is a corporate social responsibility report.
 CSR reports tell a concise story of your organization’s ESG efforts.
 They are made publicly available so that any stakeholder, from employees to investors, can review them and easily understand your organization’s ESG efforts and dedication.

 If you’re still not sure where you should begin, you’re definitely not alone.
 Getting your organization ready for ESG disclosure can be a daunting task.
 Fortunately, there are some tools available to you that will make getting started a little easier.

 An ESG materiality assessment is an excellent tool to help you understand your organization’s current standing, identify your stakeholder groups and audience, set relevant and attainable ESG goals, and create a roadmap for achieving them.
 The outcomes of performing a materiality assessment will help set the stage for your efforts and make choosing the most relevant and impactful ESG disclosure frameworks for your organization a more straightforward process.